 For the duration of the Warranty Period: Supplier warrants:

-that Supplier Software are new free from defects in design, Supplier Software and workmanship;

-that Supplier Software furnished hereunder shall strictly conform to and perform in accordance with applicable Specifications, drawings, models, samples and industry standards recognized in Supplier’s profession or industry in the United States;
+that Supplier Software furnished hereunder shall strictly conform to and perform in accordance with applicable Specifications. ;

-that Services provided hereunder are performed in a first-class, professional manner, in strict compliance with the Specifications, and with the care, skill and diligence, and in accordance with industry standards; and
+that Services provided hereunder are performed in a first-class, professional manner, in compliance with the agreed scope under Exhibit B to the Order Form and with the care, skill and diligence, and in accordance with industry standards; and

-If the Parties have agreed and identified a System on which Software operates, or Supplier knows or should have known about a System on which the Software operates, then Supplier warrants that such Software shall perform on and be compatible with such System and operate satisfactorily in the System environment in accordance with this Agreement or an License or Subsidiary Agreement.

 Warranty Periods.
-For Services and Supplier Software provided on a “time and material” basis the Warranty Period shall be thirty (30) days.
-For Services and Supplier Software provided on a “fixed-price” basis the Warranty Period shall be one (1) year or as stated in the License or Subsidiary Agreement.
+For Services and Supplier Platform provided on a “time and material” basis the Warranty Period shall be thirty (30) days.
+For Services and Supplier Platform provided on a “fixed-price” basis the Warranty Period shall be two months (2) .

 Warranties Not Subject to Warranty Period.